Moon and Earth

 Safety by design.

-Built-in fault detection, system monitoring, and autonomous recovery.
+Fault detection, system monitoring, autonomous recovery.

 Focused where the autonomy gap is largest.